 Local governments that provide utility services must continue to have the authority to negotiate the rates, terms, and conditions for any attachments to or joint use of municipally-owned utility infrastructure.
-The safe and efficient operation of the municipal utility requires that final approval for any joint use or colocation on its facilities remain with the locality.
+The safe and efficient operation of the municipal utility requires that final approval for any joint use or co-location on its facilities remain with the utility.